DmitriyMalayev/react-updating-state/README.md

 ![Not the same thing!](http://4.bp.blogspot.com/-YpCHzw3WdTo/UzNBI3BzYKI/AAAAAAAAJoY/S34pUkXKhUU/s1600/aaa.png)

 It's important to note the difference between changes in state and changes in props.
 Changes in state and/or props will both trigger a re-render of our React component.
 However, changes in state can only happen _internally_ due to components changing their own state.
 Thus, a component can trigger changes in its own state.

 A component _cannot_ change its props.
-Changes in props can only happen _externally_, meaning the parent or grandparent component changes the values it passing down to its children.
+Changes in props can only happen _externally_ This means the parent or grandparent component changes the values it passing down to its children.

 ## Updating State Based on the Previous State